 (Preferred Deadline) For all applicants wishing to enter in the Spring semester

-Christian is the admission liaison for the Business Administration (MBA), Ceramics (Certification, M.A. and M.F.A.), Counseling - Clinical Mental Health (M.S.), Counseling - School Counseling Specialty (M.S.), Cybersecurity (Certificate and M.S.), Environmental Biology (M.S.), Geographic Information Systems(Certificate), Interdisciplinary Studies in Human Behavior (M.A.), all Education programs, and the Doctorate in Business Administration, and Doctorate in Organizational Leadership programs.
+Tanith is the admission liaison for the Ceramics (Certification, M.A. and M.F.A.), Counseling - Clinical Mental Health (M.S.), Counseling - School Counseling Specialty (M.S.), Cybersecurity (Certificate and M.S.), Environmental Biology (M.S.), Geographic Information Systems(Certificate), Interdisciplinary Studies in Human Behavior (M.A.), all Education, and Humanities (M.A.) programs.